GeneMAP-Research/Hearing_Impairment_in_Cameroon/README.md

-# Hearing_Impairment_in_Cameroon
-WES Project: Hearing Impairment in Cameroon

-Exome sequencing identifies known and candidate genes in hearing impairment in Cameroon

-### This repository contains online materials from our most recent study.
+### This repository contains online materials from our most recent study about hearing impairment.
 ####
 ##### - Citation:
 ***Exome sequencing identifies known and candidate genes in hearing impairment in Cameroon***.\